Asia-Pacific has grown into the world's largest market for cashless transactions. Find out what are the top APMs here.

-Microfinance is an unconventional concept to provide banking services to unemployed or low-income individuals, small business owners.
-Many small business owners, would-be entrepreneurs, individuals do not have access to loans, insurances, investments due to various reasons like poverty, geographic location, and other disadvantages.
+Microfinance is an unconventional concept to provide banking services to unemployed or low-income individuals, and small business owners.
+Many small business owners, would-be entrepreneurs, and individuals do not have access to loans, insurance, and investments due to various reasons like poverty, geographic location, and other disadvantages.
 The concept of microfinance bridges the investment gap.

-Microfinance is especially relevant in developing countries, poverty-stricken communities.
+Microfinance is especially relevant in developing countries, and poverty-stricken communities.
 Microfinance institutions provide loans to individuals and small business owners.
-In addition to lending, they provide checking and saving accounts as well as micro-insurance products.
+In addition to lending, they provide checking and saving accounts and micro-insurance products.
 The main aim of microfinance is to provide opportunities for destitute people to become self-sustained.

 Microfinance vs. Microcredit

-You might encounter situations where ‘microfinance’ and ‘microcredit’ words are used as synonyms.
-Definition of Microfinance is broader than microcredit though the terms are closely related.
+You might encounter situations where ‘microfinance’ and ‘microcredit’ words are synonyms.
+The definition of Microfinance is broader than microcredit though the terms are closely related.
 Microcredit only refers to loans, whereas microfinance refers to a wider range of financial services for individuals and small business owners.

 Microfinance includes services such as insurance, savings facilities, and also microloans.
-For instance, entrepreneurs will be able to open a savings account without having any minimum balance.
+For instance, entrepreneurs can open a savings account without a minimum balance.
 On the other hand, microcredit completely focuses on loans.